 - Cookies: These are small files stowed on your computer which track which websites you visit.
 You need to set your browser to private mode to combat these.

 - IP address: This is your digital fingerprint.
 Websites record this as it shows where you are in the world and identifies your unique computer.

 Dealing with the problem of cookies at the browser level is easy enough.
 Your IP address is another matter.
 Simply put, you must change your IP address before you even think about going to an anonymous email provider.

-You need to choose a Virtual Private Network (VPN) for this task as one of its primary features is how it changed your IP address from yours to one of their own.
-For true anonymity you will want to choose a no-log VPN.
+You need to choose a Virtual Private Network (VPN) for this task as one of its primary features is how it changes your IP address from yours to one of their own.
+For true anonymity, you will want to choose a no-log VPN.
 Two examples are IPVanish and Private Internet Access.

 To make this as clear as possible, the steps you’ll want to take are: